EshanCoding123/BloomInstitute/README.md

 1. Have python 3.12 installed on your computer and in PATH
 2. Install all requirements using "pip install" in the terminal.
 All requirements are in requirements.txt
 3. Download the repository
-4. In the terminal, head to the folder location using "cd foldername" where foldername is the name of the folder containing ONLY THE MAIN.PY code (backend folder).
+4. In the terminal, head to the folder location using "cd foldername" where foldername is the name of the folder. -> terminal.png
-5. Type uvicorn main:app --reload in your terminal, which should launch the server on http://127.0.0.1:8000/.
+5. Type uvicorn main:app --reload in your terminal, which should launch the server on http://127.0.0.1:8000/. -> terminal.png
 6. On google chrome, go to chrome extension developer dashboard and upload an "unpacked" extension.
-Head to the repository folder and load the "extension" folder only.
+Head to the repository folder and load the "extension" folder only.  -> import.png
-7. Now, if you refresh, the button should pop up on articles, and you can also pin the extension to see the icon on the top right corner.
+7. Now, if you refresh, the button should pop up on articles, and you can also pin the extension to see the icon on the top right corner. -> icon.png
-8. Now keep the terminal open and click to analyze the trustworthiness of any article!
+8. Now keep the terminal open and click to analyze the trustworthiness of any article! -> example.png

+If you are having trouble, open the "howtosetup" folder for screenshots of the steps

 Here are some articles and text phrases to test out: https://docs.google.com/document/d/1zj6fv4CmbIbP7rbjVSTFu0OzWBEsC7GNRazNKhgygcU/edit?usp=sharing